 On the afternoon of Friday, November 22, 1963, I hopped on my cherry-colored Schwinn bicycle on a narrow, back-country passageway called Benvenue Street in my hometown of Wellesley, Massachusetts.
-A frenetic third-grader at the time, I was determined to get home quickly from my elementary school to join my neighborhood friends for a much-anticipated game of touch football on the Sullivan twin’s front lawn.
+A frenetic third grader at the time, I was determined to get home quickly from my elementary school to join my neighborhood friends for a much-anticipated game of touch football on the Sullivan twin’s front lawn.

 The halfway landmark of my journey was an elongated, bone-colored mailbox with the name, Thompson, in black letters centered on it.
-I breezed by it and began the rapid descent to my house.
+I breezed through it and began the rapid descent to my house.
 Suddenly, I heard a car’s horn blasting at me from behind.
 I hurriedly pulled over to the side of the road as the vehicle slowed down to an unexpected stop.
 The window on the car’s left side was then hastily pulled down.

 I raced home the rest of the way, my heart beating wildly.
 I flew off my bike and left it in the middle of our lawn.
 I then sprinted for our back door and flung the door open.
 When I got into our kitchen, I observed Mom sitting in her chair at the kitchen table, tears forming in her gray-blue eyes.
 She threw me a glance as I entered.
 “Jack’s gone,” she whispered.
 From our den, I heard “Taps” being played on our black-and-white TV in homage to our nation’s fallen leader.

 For the next ten weeks, 180 million Americans walked around with unyielding stares, unable to look anyone else in the eye.
 Most Americans, including me, resided in a sustained gulag of grief.
 Martin Scorsese later called the murder of our young president a national car crash.